 - Moustache de Plume:

 - She actually doesn't even have a middle name.
-She added the "K" (after her grandmother Kathleen) when Bloomsbury asked her to use her initials, their thinking being that the name "Joanne Rowling" would make boys hesitant to read or buy the book.
+She added the "K" (after her grandmother Kathleen) when Bloomsbury asked her to use her initials, thinking that boys would be wary of reading a book from a woman writer.

 - Played even more straight with The Cuckoo's Calling which she published as "Robert Galbraith"

 - Plot-Triggering Death: Used frequently in her novels.